Skip to main content

 5.6. deleteDocument: Removing Data

+The deleteDocument action permanently deletes a single document from a collection, identified by its unique _id.
 This action is used to remove records from the.
 Because it is a destructive and irreversible action, it should always be protected by a confirm action to prevent accidental data loss.

 Destructive and Permanent